-We got sometimes the question from our users about how to automatically exalate all subtasks whenever an issue is being exalated
+We got this question from one of the users about how to automatically exalate all subtasks whenever an issue is being exalated.

 Exalate is an issue sync solution allowing for integration between Jira, ServiceNow, Salesforce, Zendesk, and more (and yes – I’m part of the team building that add-on).

 Therefore I thought to implement this requirement with ScriptRunner…